3.10. System Initialization

 If customized boot hook functions are defined in a user library, then in addition to linking the library before the run-time library, you may also need to use the --priority link option to ensure that unresolved symbol references to the boot functions are resolved by the first library that contains a symbol definition.
 This will prevent references to the boot functions from being resolved by the default implementations defined by the compiler run-time library.
 See Exhaustively Read and Search Libraries (--reread_libs and --priority Options).

-Note that the TI-RTOS operating system uses custom versions of the boot hook functions for system setup, so you should be careful about overriding these functions if you are using TI-RTOS.
+Note that RTOS kernels may use custom versions of the boot hook functions for system setup, so you should be careful about overriding these functions if you are using an RTOS.

 The following boot hook functions are available: